thedhanawada/me/index.md

 ```
 _Senior Technology Analyst_<br>
 - <i class="fas fa-award"></i> Recipient of Individual Achievement Award
-- Assisted 100+ startups in their market assessment, technology feasibility, and consumer interest and led collaborations <br> with over 10 startups in developing use cases, wireframing proof of concepts, developing prototypes, and helping the organization adopt technology
-- Collaboration with 150+ associates from 20 different departments and developed cross-IT business solutions for enabling in-house innovation and technological advancement for USD $650k
+- Responsible for implementing and facilitating an internal corporate accelerator program that worked with over 150 startups to validate the technology's feasibility and integration.
+Led the collaboration with 12 startups in developing use cases for the prototype and managed the project to deliver the prototype to the organization successfully.
+- Managed the integration of technology within the organization, working with a diverse range of partners to ensure successful implementation of the technology
+- Development of a framework to enable internal innovation and technology advancement with 200+ associates from 10 business verticals worth USD 650k in collaboration with 200+ associates from 10 verticals within the organization
 ### **[Tata Consultancy Services](https://www.tcs.com/){:target="_blank"}** `2015.6 - 2016.10`
 ```
 Chennai, IN